-IBM Engineering Test Management and OpenText Core Performance Engineering compete in the software testing and performance engineering category.
-OpenText is perceived to have an advantage with more advanced features.
+IBM Engineering Test Management and OpenText Core Performance Engineering (LoadRunner Cloud) are competitors in software testing and performance engineering.
+OpenText is often seen as superior due to its powerful features, outweighing IBM's benefits in pricing and customer support.

 I have seen a return on investment with OpenText Core Performance Engineering (LoadRunner Cloud); the analysis part is quite helpful, which is quite more descriptive than the other products.